Oak Grove, Louisiana

 Cullen and his wife, Sarah Beth, an assistant high school principal, also have several pasture and farm real estate loans with Louisiana Land Bank.

-The parents of two children, Will, 4, and Callie, 2, they are both involved in agricultural organizations, with Sarah Beth serving on the Louisiana Farm Bureau's Ag in the Classroom Committee.
+The parents of two children, Will, four, and Callie, two, they are both involved in agricultural organizations, with Sarah Beth serving on the Louisiana Farm Bureau's Ag in the Classroom Committee.

 "I'm a big believer in teaching kids about agriculture," she says.
 "These children need to know where their food comes from."